 Regulatory Affairs

-NCBiotech is working with partners from around the state to drive strategy and support of North Carolina's CRO industry.
-By working together to expand the clinical-based workforce and awareness of NC's CRO community, North Carolina will continue to be a global leader in this key life science sector.
+NCBiotech is working with statewide partners to drive strategy and support the CRO sector.
+By working together to expand the clinical-based workforce and awareness of the CRO community, North Carolina will continue to be a global leader in this key life sciences sector.

 In the early 80s, contract research pioneers Quintiles, now IQVIA, and PPD were both founded in North Carolina.

-Today, CROs are dispersed throughout the state, with major clusters in the Research Triangle region and southeastern NC, providing easy access to life science companies who are ready to move into the next stage of commercialization.
+Today, CROs are dispersed throughout the state, with major clusters in the Research Triangle and southeastern regions.
+They provide easy access to life sciences companies that are ready to move into the next stage of commercialization.

 North Carolina's CRO industry includes companies and support organizations that have a strong focus in clinical trial management.
 The functions of these companies include clinical study management and monitoring, project management and patient recruitment.

-View of complete list of clinical trial companies in the NCBiotech Company Directory.
+View a complete list of clinical trial companies in NCBiotech's Company Directory.

 open clinical trials